chetakagrawal/audexaai-backend/docs/architecture/current_erd_explained.md

 - `control_code` must be unique per tenant for **active** controls only
 - Allows reusing control codes after soft delete

+**Version History:**
+- All updates and deletes are automatically captured in `entity_versions` table
+- Each change creates a snapshot of the OLD row state before modification
+- Soft deletes are tracked as DELETE operations
+- Version history is queryable via service layer (`controls_versions_service`)

 ### ProjectControl
 Overrides control behavior for a specific audit.
 Example: